-In this post we explore how the Cox-Ingersoll-Ross (CIR) parameters are estimated, in other words we consider how the CIR model is calibrated to real world data.
+In this post, we explore CIR Model parameter estimation.
+In other words, we consider how to calibrate the Cox Ingersoll Ross interest rate model to real world data.

 The existing literature contains a number of papers that seek to estimate the parameters of the short rate models.
 Different authors use different data sets, time periods, sampling frequencies, and empirical methodologies.

-The empirical methodology we have considered for estimating parameters in the CIR model is the LSE (Least Square Estimate).
+The empirical methodology we have considered for CIR model parameter estimation is the LSE (Least Square Estimate).
 Various researches on the subject have revealed that the parameter estimates are sensitive to the choice of empirical methodology.

 When using discrete data for estimating the parameters of a continuous model, one needs a discrete representation of the process.
 We will consider two representations below.